txbm/blog-posts/rust-patterns-for-lifetime-management/rust-patterns-for-lifetime-management.md

 Therefore, when we decide we want to make a versioned representation of it, we allow the versioning function to take exclusive ownership of the value (consume it) and return a new value in its place that we can take new ownership of.

-This allows the `save_config_version` function to perform its work, but without the expense of having to provide it with its very own copy of the data structure.
+This allows the `save_config_version` function to perform its work but without the expense of having to provide it with its very own copy of the data structure.

 Now obviously if we wanted to make a second version of this `Config` we would face this problem again.
 The solution to that problem is more sophisticated and beyond the scope of this guide.